octave-6/ratiobot/README.md

       and simple logic required.
 I'll do this when I have more caffeine in my system.
   * Teach it how to brew my daily cup of coffee

-## Ratiobot 1.1.3:
+## Ratiobot 1.1.4:
  * New specialized tweets
  * Something that will probably make me single has been implemented
  * Percent chance to do nothing implemented on the basis that my bot is really fucking annoying
+   * But it's currently operating at 100% because I'm not bored yet
- * User-specified tweet responses
+ * New user-specified tweet responses
+ * Fixed a variable overlap errer (rookie mistake ouch)

 ### Stretch goals that sound neat but are probably really hard and won't be considered for a long time:
 * Using Tensorflow (or just a markov chain if i get too lazy) to train a model to tweet based on: